n8henrie/pycookiecheat/README.md

 Use the `cookie_file` keyword-argument to specify a different filepath for the
 cookies-file: `chrome_cookies(url, cookie_file='/abspath/to/cookies')`

-Keep in mind that pycookiecheat defaults to looking for cookies for Chromium, not Google Chrome, so if you're using the latter, you'll need to manually specify something like `"/home/username/.config/google-chrome/Default/Cookies"` as your `cookie_file`.
+Keep in mind that pycookiecheat defaults to looking for cookies for Google Chrome, not Chromium, so if you're using the latter, you'll need to manually specify something like `"/home/username/.config/chromium/Default/Cookies"` (for Linux) as your `cookie_file`.

 ## Features